PandaPlatform/jar/README.md

 Thank you for considering contributing to the Panda framework!
 The contribution guide can be found in the [Panda documentation](http://pandaphp.org/docs/contributions).

-## Security Vulnerabilities

-If you discover a security vulnerability within Panda framework, please send an e-mail to Ioannis Papikas at papikas.ioan@gmail.com.
-All security vulnerabilities will be promptly addressed.

 ## License

 The Panda framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).